top of page

 What about free time?
 Is there an outisde space?

 Unfortunately we do not have an outside space at Creative Connections.
-We do have an amazing play room in 2B (where the k-2 group will be all day) filled with tons of toys, blocks, legos, a play kitchen, a light table and an ever-changing assortment of new cool things to play with.
-We also have a sensory room in 2B which has beads and air dry clay for kids to build creations (that they can take home), and tons of craft supplies in our art room and additional classroom.
+We do have an amazing play room in 2B (where the k-3 group will be all day) filled with tons of toys, blocks, legos, a play kitchen, a light table and an ever-changing assortment of new cool things to play with.
+We also have art & sensory rooms in 2B which have a huge variety of art and craft materials, allowing kids to build creations that can be taken home.
 In 3B which is our older space, we have a piano, tons of board games, and a cozy room with a couch, nugget (floor couch), beanbag chairs and an air hockey table.
 Students have free time as they arrive from 9:25-9:45, between classes 1 and 2 from 10:30-10:45 (this is also snack time), at lunch time from 12:30-1, and at the end of the day from 2-2:30.
-All 3 older groups (2nd-4th, 4th-6th and 6th-8th) rotate with their group between 1 class in the art room of 2B and 2 other classes in 3B.
-The 2-4 group starts in 2B so they can enjoy the playroom and craft areas alongside the K-2 kids before 1st class and during snack time.
+All 3 older groups (3rd-5th, 5th-7th and 7th-9th) rotate with their group between 1 class in the front room of 2B and 2 other classes in 3B.
+The 3rd-5th grade group starts in 2B so they can enjoy the playroom and craft areas alongside the K-3 kids before 1st class and during snack time.
+The 5th-7th and 7th-9th grade groups start their classes in 3B.